pvico/grbl32/README.md

 <img src="/docs/FTDI_SERIAL.jpg">

-Note the jumper on 3.3V
+Note the jumper on 3.3V.

 ##### Jumper wires at the Blue Pill

 <img src="/docs/BP_SERIAL.jpg">

 The positive supply is connected to the 3.3 pin.
 This is OK because the jumper on the FTDI is on 3.3V.
-If that was not the case, the red wire should be connected to the 5V pin
+If that was not the case, the red wire should be connected to the 5V pin.

 If the Blue Pill was to be used in production, the serial interface should go through the USB port.
 However, I consider the Blue Pill only as a prototyping device.
 I intend to design my own controller PCB.